calwilee/LoLEDA/README.md

 ## Univariate Analysis

-Now that we have our cleaned DataFrame, lets take a look at generally how many top bans a team bans.
+Now that we have our cleaned DataFrame, let's take a look at generally how many top bans a team bans.
 We can do so by plotting a histogram.

 <div class="table-wrapper" markdown="block">